oblac/jodd-site/doc/jerry/index.md

 We tried to keep *Jerry* API identical to jQuery as much as possible; in some cases you can simply copy some jQuery code and paste it in Java!
-Of course, there are some differences due to different environments code is executed in.
+Of course, some differences exist due to environments variation the code is executed in.

 ### Creating document